 - Adaptive translation models, where the CASMACAT workbench learns from the interaction with the human translator by updating and adapting its models instantly based on the translation choices of the user.

-We will demonstrate the workbench's effectiveness in extensive field tests of real-life practice of a translation agency.
-In addition, we will also reach out to the wider language service industry and online volunteer translation platforms.
-The outcome of the CASMACAT project will be made available as open source software to industry, academia, and to individual end users.
+We demonstrate the workbench's effectiveness in extensive field tests of real-life practice of a translation agency.
+In addition, we also reach out to the wider language service industry and online volunteer translation platforms.
+The outcome of the CASMACAT project is available as open source software to industry, academia, and to individual end users.